20steps/alexa/README.md

 * Some easter egg

 TODO:
-* User management and Alexa account linking so users can enter their API key for UptimeRobot.com at https://alexa.20steps.de (wip)
+* Self-registration for users at https://alexa.20steps.de inc. management of settings for UptimeRobot.com  (wip)
 * Some more capabilities that help developers and system administrators (any ideas welcome e.g. integration of additional services)
 * Prepare for Alexa push messages
 * Localization for english language (in addition to german language)